 The primary threat when using a video streaming platform is that your streaming habits and subscription lists could be used to profile you.
 You should combine these tools with a VPN or Tor to make it harder to profile your usage.

 FreeTube is a free and open source desktop application for YouTube.
 When using FreeTube, your subscription list and playlists are saved locally on your device.

-When using Freetube, your IP address is still known to YouTube, Invidious and the SponsorBlock instances that you use.
+When using FreeTube, your IP address may still be known to YouTube, Invidious, or SponsorBlock depending on your configuration.
 Consider using a VPN or Tor if your threat model requires hiding your IP address.

 The LBRY network is a decentralized video sharing network.
 It uses a BitTorrent-like network to store the video content, and a blockchain to store the indexes for those videos.
 The main benefit of this design is censorship resistance.